I often feel as though we’re keeping our eyes shut and waiting for someone to turn on the lights.

 That said, this is directed at those who need to hear it — not people who genuinely cannot devote any part of their day to seeking ‘ilm.
 This is not an attempt to dismiss financial inaccessibility, or the struggles of those living far from a large Muslim community.
 This is, however, a targeted wake up call for those who think that knowledge of Allah ﷻ and closeness to Him will come knocking at their doorstep without any mujahadah (striving) on their part.

 So as not to lay out a problem without proposing a solution, here is a list of free online sources to seek Islamic knowledge.
 May Allah ﷻ elevate the people who created these resources and did not seek any material reward for doing so.
 Note that these resources aren’t substitutes for sitting with local teachers and studying the deen in a systematic manner, which we should all try to do.
 Nonetheless, they can supplement and kickstart our studies as we continue along the path of seeking.

 If you truly want to gain knowledge, make your environment one of learning.
-Keep the company of knowledgeable people, in person and online (seriously, follow scholars on Twitter).
+Keep the company of knowledgeable people.
 Fill your free time with things that enrich your mind, and constantly ask Allah ﷻ for tawfiq and increased knowledge.

 فَتَعَالَى اللَّهُ الْمَلِكُ الْحَقُّ وَلَا تَعْجَلْ بِالْقُرْآنِ مِن قَبْلِ أَن يُقْضَى إِلَيْكَ وَحْيُهُ وَقُل رَّبِّ زِدْنِي عِلْمًا